January 21, 2021

-Midas Magic The Fund’s position Sleep Number Corp., a U.S.-based manufacturer of Sleep Number and Comfortaire beds and bedding accessories, performed well in the last month.
-The Fund’s holding of Biogen Inc., a global biotechnology company, hindered the Fund’s performance in the past month.
+Midas Magic The Fund’s position in MasTec Inc., a multinational infrastructure engineering and construction company, performed well in the last month.
+The Fund’s holding of Honeywell International Inc., a diversified technology and manufacturing company, hindered the Fund’s performance in the past month.
 Each of Mastercard Inc. Class A and Alphabet Inc. Class A currently comprise more than 10% of the Fund’s net assets.

 This release may contain certain “forward looking statements” as defined under the U.S. federal securities laws.
 Generally, the words “believe,” “expect,” “intend,” “estimate,” “anticipate,” “project,” “will,” “may,” “should,” “plan,” or the negative of such terms, and similar expressions identify forward looking statements, which generally are not historical in nature.
 Forward looking statements are subject to certain risks and uncertainties that could cause actual results to materially differ from a Fund’s historical experience and its current expectations or projections indicated in any forward looking statements.
 These risks include, but are not limited to, equity securities risk, corporate bonds risk, credit risk, interest rate risk, leverage and borrowing risk, additional risks of certain securities in which a Fund invests, management risk, risks related to the negative impacts from the continued spread of COVID-19 on the economy and broader financial markets, and other risks discussed in each Fund’s filings with the Securities and Exchange Commission.
 You should not place undue reliance on forward looking statements, which speak only as of the date they are made.
 Each Fund undertakes no obligation to update or revise any forward looking statements made herein.
 There is no assurance that each Fund’s investment objectives will be attained.